Adding a new database and user

 Creating a Database/User via MySQL CLI

-CLI, you can execute the following commands to create a user, replace domaingroup_name and password as necessary.
-Ensure that you escape the special wildcard character (_
+Using mysql CLI, you can execute the following commands to create a user, replace domaingroup_name and password as necessary.
+Ensure that you escape the special wildcard character (_) by prefixing it with a backslash (\).

 You can also set connection limits, we've left them as unlimited for the purpose of this example.